Braves vs. Tigers Player Props Betting Odds

 McKinstry Stats

-- McKinstry has collected 42 hits with seven doubles, a triple, five home runs and 25 walks.
-He has driven in 12 runs with 10 stolen bases.
+- Zach McKinstry has 42 hits with seven doubles, a triple, five home runs, 25 walks and 12 RBI.
+He's also stolen 10 bases.

 McKinstry Recent Games